HOW TO PERM HAIR AT HOME TUTORIAL

 The stylist assesses the hair’s health, texture, and previous chemical treatments (such as color or relaxers).
 Over-processed or severely damaged hair may not be suitable for a perm.

-The hair is washed with a clarifying shampoo to remove any buildup, oils, or residue that could interfere with the chemicals.
+The hair is washed with a clarifying shampoo to remove any buildup, oils, or residue that could interfere with the chemicals and give a bad perm that does not last.

 Hair is sectioned into smaller parts for even application.

-It is then wrapped around perm rods, which determine the size and shape of the curls.
+It is then wrapped around perm rods, affiliate link https://amzn.to/44k81qM which determine the size and shape of the curls.
 The rod size matters:

 Small rods create tight curls.